-Japanese actress Misako Konno was appointed UNDP Goodwill Ambassador in October 1998 and has since been an active promoter of the global partnership for development, with a particular focus on the empowerment of girls and women.
+Japanese actress Misako Konno was appointed UNDP Goodwill Ambassador in October 1998 and has since been very active in promoting critical global development issues with a particular focus on engaging young people and empowering women and girls.

-Her first-hand experience of UNDP’s work is at the heart of her advocacy work and public appearances, including at the Tokyo International Conference on African Development (TICAD) in 2013.
+Konno's extensive firsthand experience of UNDP’s work is at the heart of her advocacy and support efforts.

 “Through my experience as Goodwill Ambassador, I realize the power young people have in building a better future.
-I am hoping to help shape young leaders in both developing and developed countries through talks, performances and the series of public recitations that I launched in 2010”.
+I am hoping to help shape young leaders in both developing and developed countries," said Konno.

 Misako Konno is an acclaimed actress in Japan.
-Since her debut in 1979, she has appeared in various television programmes, movies and stage productions.
+Since her debut in 1979, she has appeared in numerous television programmes, films and stage productions.

 Check out some of the actor's compelling video messages in the video section below.

 In her role as Goodwill Ambassador, Misako focuses on the empowerment of women and girls and advocates for the Global Goals.